deepmodeling/tbplas/doc/source/tutorial/sample/model.rst

 Set up the sample
 =================

-In this tutorial we show how to build a sample using the Cython-based modeling tools.
+In this tutorial, we show how to build a sample using the Cython-based modeling tools.
 Cython tools are orders of magnitudes faster than their Python counterparts, and are designed for constructing large models with millions or billions of orbitals.
 We demonstrate the usages of these tools by reproducing the models in :ref:`prim_complex`.
 The scripts can be found at ``examples/sample/model``.